Guzaarish (film): Aishwarya Rai Bachchan's smoking incident

-After the film release in November, Akhil Rajendra Dwivedi, a script writer, sued Bhansali for Rs.
-20 million alleging that the director used his script without informing him.
-Dwivedi claimed that he had registered his script, very similar to that of Guzaarish, in 2005 and had even met Bhansali in 2008.
-He alleged that the director had loved the script and said that he would get back to Dwivedi in a few weeks time.
-Dwivedi claimed that Bhansali never reverted and was unreachable for Dwivedi.
+Comments by Salman Khan

 Salman Khan, a close associate of Sanjay Leela Bhansali, in an award ceremony Super Idols, for felicitating specially abled people, by television channel IBN-7, took potshots at Guzaarish, hinting at its poor box office collection and said that "Recently a movie released, Guzaarish, oops sorry! and I made a movie on HIV/ AIDS, not even a dog came to watch the movie."
 Later in the same event, he said to one of the winners of the awards, "I will give you the number of Sanjay Leela Bhansali, you write it down, he has made Black, Khamoshi, made many pictures and made heaps of money but may be it won't come out, but it should come out."
 The comments came as a shocker to many, since Salman was one of Bhansali's favorites and the lead actor in his first movie Khamoshi and Hum Dil De Chuke Sanam.
 Bhansali reacted by saying that "If such an old and trusted friend can be so insensitive I don't want anything to do with the entertainment industry".

-The film's storyline is also similar to 2004 Spanish film The Sea Inside, which was based on a true story of a sailor, Ramón Sampedro, who becomes a quadriplegic following an accident.